lisp-mirror/eql5/README-1.txt

     qmake module_<name>.pro (e.g. qmake module_network.pro)
     make
+    sudo make install       (unix only)

   [Linux,OSX]
-    You need to create links to the modules, see EQL library above.
+    (N.B: skip this if you did "sudo make install") You need to create links to the modules, see EQL library above.

 In Lisp, use function QREQUIRE to load a module: